 Why Is My Cat Throwing Up Food?

 If you have cats, you’ve likely seen them vomit at some point in their life.
-Some cats vomit so often that their people think of it as “normal,” however that is far from the truth.
-While not every act of vomiting is an occasion for an emergency trip to the veterinarian, vomiting in cats is never normal.
+Some cats vomit so often that their people think of it as “normal.”
+But that’s far from the truth.
+While not every vomiting episode needs an emergency trip to the vet, vomiting in cats is never normal.

 Why Do Cats Throw Up Food?

-Vomiting isn’t a specific disease or diagnosis, it is a non-specific symptom caused by many things and may be a common occurrence in feline-friendly households.
-Occasional vomiting (once a month or less) is usually not a sign of concern, especially if the material brought up includes hair.
-However vomiting more often indicates something is awry, and some sort of investigation and intervention is warranted.
+Vomiting isn’t a specific disease or diagnosis.
+It’s a non-specific symptom caused by many things.
+Occasional vomiting (once a month or less) is usually not a sign of concern, especially if it includes hair.
+But vomiting more often indicates something is awry.
+At that point, your cat needs some sort of investigation and intervention.

 Cat Vomiting vs. Regurgitation

-If your cat is bringing up food, it may not be vomiting, which is why it is important to know the difference between vomiting and regurgitation.
+If your cat brings up food, it may not be vomiting.
+That’s why it’s important to know the difference between vomiting and regurgitation.

-Vomiting can happen at any time and is an active, strenuous activity often preceded by retching.
+Vomiting can happen at any time.
+It’s an active, strenuous activity often preceded by retching.
 Cats feel nauseous, may drool or vocalize and often won’t want to eat.

-Regurgitation is due to problems with the esophagus, the tube that connects the mouth to the stomach.
+Regurgitation signals a problem with the esophagus, the part of a cat’s digestive system connecting the mouth to the stomach.
 Regurgitation is a passive process, the cat burps and undigested food comes out.
-Regurgitation usually happens soon after eating, and the cat may regurgitate and then try to eat again.
+It usually happens soon after eating, and the cat may regurgitate and then try to eat again.
 There is no nausea.

 Why Do Cats Throw Up Undigested Food?

 Eating grass can also cause vomiting.
-While we don’t know exactly why cats eat grass, we do know that the shape and texture of grass may irritate their gag reflex and cause vomiting.
+While we don’t know exactly why cats eat grass, we know that the shape and texture of it may irritate their gag reflex.

 If your cat is vomiting due to gorging or eating grass, it is not a medical emergency.
-However, there are other reasons why a cat keeps throwing up after eating that do require veterinary attention, which can include:
+But there are other reasons why a cat will throw up after eating that need veterinary attention.
+These include:

-Intestinal obstruction: things that can get stuck or lacerate the gut, including small toys, bones, large hairballs, hair ties, ribbon or tinsel, can all cause vomiting.
+Foreign objects that can lacerate or create a blockage in the gut, including small toys, bones, large hairballs, hair ties, ribbon or tinsel, can all cause vomiting.

-Gut inflammation: cats can vomit and have diarrhea due to inflammatory bowel disease (IBD).
-Chronic untreated IBD has been associated with a specific intestinal cancer called lymphosarcoma.
+Cats can vomit and have diarrhea from inflammatory bowel disease (IBD).
+Chronic untreated IBD has been associated with a specific stomach cancer in cats called lymphosarcoma.
 Bacterial overgrowth in the gut can also cause vomiting and diarrhea.

-Intestinal parasites or viruses: parasites, such as hookworms and roundworms, are a common cause of vomiting and diarrhea in cats.
+Parasites, like hookworms and roundworms, can cause vomiting and diarrhea in cats.
 Cats with worms can also have a potbellied appearance.
 Cats with panleukopenia, feline leukemia or other viruses can also vomit.

-Poisoning: chewing on lilies or other toxic house or yard plants or accidental ingestion of antifreeze, pesticides, herbicides, or human prescription drugs can all cause vomiting.
+Chewing on toxic plants or ingesting antifreeze, pesticides, herbicides, or human prescription drugs can all cause vomiting.
 Some cats can also vomit in response to medications prescribed to them.

 Cat Vomiting Food: When to Worry

-If your cat vomits often, consult with a veterinarian at your earliest convenience.
-Vomiting is never normal, but there are some specific symptoms associated with vomiting that indicate a potential emergency that requires veterinary intervention as soon as possible:
+If your cat experiences frequent vomiting, consult with a veterinarian at your earliest convenience.
+Vomiting is never normal, but there are some specific symptoms that signal a potential emergency:

 - Weight loss